-Subject: General Principles of Health Care and Nursing II.

-The theoretical or practical character of the subject, "character of the training": theoretical and practical (Credit 46-54%)

-Method or presentation and number of classes (lecture, seminar, field training) type of subject: lecture and seminar

-Additional (specific) methods and features (if any) applicable to the transfer of the given knowledge:

-Lectures and supplementary materials will be available in the Moodle system.

-Simulation skills practice, individual and group education.

-Attendance at lectures is highly recommended, since the material covered in the lectures will be on the examination.

-Rules of signature:

-Each student must prepare an essay about a topic related to nursing process.

-The students must sit for an end-term written test.
-The test consists of multiple choice questions.
-Final written exam will be graded as follows:
+Subject: General Principles of Health Care and Nursing I. Practice Credit: 1 Course classification: compulsory The theoretical or practical character of the subject, "character of the transformation practical (Credit 46-54%) aining": theoretical and Method or presentation and number of classes (lecture, seminar, field tra lecture and seminar ining) type of subject: Number of lessons: 14 in the given semester Additional (specific) methods and features (if any) applicable to the knowledge: Lectures and supplementary materials will be available in the Moodle sy Simulation skills practice, individual and group education.
+C Type of assessment: AW5 Requirements: Attendance at lectures is highly recommended, since the material covere on the examination. ed in the lectures will be Rules of signature: Each student must prepare an essay about a topic related to nursing proce ess.
+Testing, evaluation The students must sit for an end-term written test.
+The test consists of m Final written exam will be graded as follows: Percentage (%) Grade 0-59 fail (1) 60-69 pass (2) 70-79 satisfactory (3) 80-89 good (4) 90-100 excellent (5) ultiple choice questions.
 The students must sit for an end-term the practice exam.

-The average of the written exam and practical exam grade gived the final grade.

-Requirements to get the Lecturer's signature:

-to be present at 66% of the lectures proved by registration

-Requirements to get the practical grade:

-Successful completion of the skill room test
+The average of the written exam and practical exam grade gives the final grade.
+Requirements to get the Lecturer's signature: to be present at 66% of the lectures proved by registration to be present at 66% of the lectures proved by registration Requirements to get the practical grade: Successful completion of the skill room test.

-Successful completion of the Moodle Test (60%)
+Successful completion of the Moodle Test (60%) Pre-requisite of exam: to get the Lecturer's signature Methods of exam: written and oral